ceedubs/mxnet-onnx-experiment/README.md

 ## dependencies

 This repo includes a `shell.nix`, so if you use Nix, you can simply run `nix-shell` to drop into a shell with all of the necessary dependencies.
-Otherwise, you can use your Python (3.6/3.7) environment of choice and `pip install -r requirements.txt` (or equivalent).
+Otherwise, you can use your Python (3.6/3.7) environment of choice and `pip install -r requirements-frozen.txt` (or equivalent).

 ## running the code